JaimeToca/android-dev-challenge/README.md

 ## :bulb: Motivation and Context
 <!--- Optionally point readers to interesting parts of your submission. -->
 <!--- What are you especially proud of? -->
-The main motiviation for this app was to get familiar with the basics of compose API.
+The main motivation for this app was to get familiar with the basics of compose API.
 Most of the data is harcoded.
 TODO: There is still room for improvement regarding Theme/colors/fonts and other small things

 ## :camera_flash: Screenshots